 - complete the effective implementation of UNIFROG across all years to ensure guidance is personalized and impartial, along with destinations and intentions being tracked

 Full details of our CEIAG offer, including a timetable of what is available through the year is available in the 'What to do - Careers' at the bottom of this page.

-At Dixons McMillan we are genuinely driven by our values and drivers, one of which is ‘Employability’, directly linked to the effective delivery of careers education to all.
+At Dixons McMillan we are genuinely driven by our values and drivers, one of which is ‘Purpose’, directly linked to the effective delivery of careers education to all to ensure scholars can go onto achieve their next step.
 The artefacts and language of DMA consistently and regularly promote ‘employability attributes’.

 We offer a range of careers in the curriculum activities that ensure we fulfil our career guidance duties, emphasising the importance of providing real-life contacts with the world of work to raise aspirations and inspire young people.
 To do this we closely follow the Government guidance around careers in the curriculum, this is found in the form of the Gatsby Benchmarks and the PSHE Association’s programme of study for personal, social, health and economic (PSHE) education within the national curriculum.
 The breakdown of how each of the benchmarks is adhered to is found on our careers policy document.